Bathroom Extractor Fan Installation Cost

 Firstly, you’ll have to disconnect the electric isolation switch before removing the grill and fan, then fill in any holes in the wall/ceiling and tile where necessary and check over the venting.

-If you’re unsure then always ask for help, this job can take between 1-2 hours and cost up to £40 in labour costs, with an added £20 for waste removal depending on if it’s involved in the quote or you sort it separately.
+If you’re unsure, then always ask for help.
+This job can take between 1 and 2 hours and cost up to £40 in labour costs, with an added £20 for waste removal depending on if it’s involved in the quote or you sort it separately.

-Hiring Contractors for Installing a Bathroom Extractor Fan Checklist
+Hiring an Electrician to Install a Bathroom Extractor Fan Checklist

 If you don’t already have a relationship with a local electrician, then you can use our free quote system to have up to three local electricians get in touch with you to provide a written quote and advice.